camunda/camunda-docs/versioned_docs/version-8.0/components/connectors/out-of-the-box-connectors/uipath.md

 Find more information about the OAuth client credentials flow at the [RFC reference](https://www.rfc-editor.org/rfc/rfc6749#section-4.4).

 ### Add Queue Item

 This operation allows you to create a new item and add it to a queue from UIPath Orchestrator.
 In order to execute it, you need to take the following steps:

-1. Select the operation 'Add Queue Item' from 'Operation type' drop-down list.
+1. Select the operation 'Add Queue Item' from 'Operation type' dropdown list.
 2. Configure authentication as described in section [Authentication](#Authentication)
 3. Fill input fields as described in section [Configuration](#Configuration)
 4. Fill input fields as described in section [Input] (#Input)